yb66/TextWrangler-text-filters/README.md

 Just drop any of these in `~/Library/Application Support/TextWrangler/Text Filters` to use.
 I'm running a version of Ruby higher than the OS X system one, so try to update to something recent (2.2 or more).

+## Note ##

+These should all work with BBEdit (I'm using them with that nowadays).
+Just replace "TextWrangler" with BBEdit to find the right place to install them.
+I've aalso started cloning this repo straight into the Text Filters folder with `git clone https://github.com/yb66/TextWrangler-text-filters.git "~/Library/Application/Support/BBEdit/Text Filters"` to save myself time, and the trouble of losing any the next time my laptop dies (grrrr!)

 See http://iainbarnett.me.uk/articles/tufte-block-quote/ for more on `Tufte quoting.rb`.

 See http://iainbarnett.me.uk/articles/prettify-html-in-textwrangler/ for more on `prettify_html.rb`.